olaviinha/FinnStonks/README.md

 ## Motivation
 There are countless stock market monitors out there that enable you to follow stock prices of your choosing.
-However, apart from the platform you've used to purchase your shares, very few seem to provide any ability to follow the change easily from a specific _starting point_.
-Even fewer an entire equity portfolio containing multiple companies, not to even mention taking into account any further trading events or doing any calculations.
+However, apart from the platform you've used to purchase your shares, very few seem to provide any ability to follow prices even _as if_ of existing assets
+(_number of stocks_, _starting point_).
+Even fewer an entire equity portfolio containing multiple companies, not to mention taking into account any further trading events or doing any calculations.

 Excel spreadsheet is a good friend of many stock investors.
 The purpose of PEPM is to replace all that hassle with an automated,